localstack/docs/content/en/contributing/multi-account-region-testing.md

   - /developer-guide/multi-account-region-testing/
 ---

+LocalStack community supports multiple accounts and regions compatibity.
+This document describes how to test your changes against cross accounts and regions.

 We regularly run the circleci test jobs of the LocalStack community repository to check the compatibility of cross accounts against the changes.
 To achieve that, we have a [scheduled workflow](https://github.com/localstack/localstack/blob/master/.circleci/config.yml) on [LocalStack](https://github.com/localstack/localstack), which executes the tests with randomised account and region credenitals every night at 1:00am UTC.

 ## Manually trigger the scheduled workflow